 Lesson: dead batteries are hell, and space-consuming charging cords that we must remember to carry--and manage not to lose--do only a passable job of dragging us out of its flames.
 But PocketPlug.
 PocketPlug is like a cooling mist of Capri-Sun cascading down from the heavens.
 It is 100% cords unnecessary (though if for some reason--say, during syncing--you want to use one, it does have a micro USB pass-through).

 Created by Lloyd Gladstone, Jesse Pliner, and their mad skillz team of engineers, the PocketPlug case is currently in pre-production phases, and seeking funding on Kickstarter through May 13, 2012.
 Backers at the $55 level and up will receive a PocketPlug in black, white, or the Limited Edition Kickstarter black and white versions with signature lime green accents (when cases hit the public market, retail price will be $70).
 Shipment is tentatively set for this summer, though investors also have a choice between a PocketPlug compatible with the currently-available iPhone 4/4S, or with the next version of the iPhone, for which the company promises to start designing the moment its specs are released.

-December 2013 Update: JuiceTank exceeded its crowdfunding goal.
-It was rebranded and renamed the PocketPlug, and is now available for direct purchase for iPhone 4 and 5 models through maker Prong's website--follow the link below.
+December 2013 Update: PocketPlug exceeded its crowdfunding goal, and is now available for direct purchase for iPhone 4 and 5 models through maker Prong's website--follow the link below.